aosabook/500lines/bytecode-compiler/bytecompiler.md

 then need to generate code to perform a test, a call, and a raise.
-To do this without duplicating logic within the compiler, we'd define code-generation functions for each of those, to be invoked by both the new `visit_Assert` and by `visit_If`, `visit_Raise`, and so on (in the code generator).
+To do this without duplicating logic within the compiler, we'd define code-generation functions for each of those, to be invoked by both the new `visit_Assert` and by the code generator's `visit_If`, `visit_Raise`, and so on.
 That would not be onerous, but if we're going to have a desugaring pass at all, this is a good use for it: it's easier and clearer.

 Lambda expressions and function definitions get rewritten in terms of a new AST node type we'll define, called `Function`: